 For the cooperative centralized problem with two mobiles, we obtain insight on the structure of optimal policies through a numerical study.
 An interesting property that we obtain is the fact that the optimal policy has a TDMA structure: in each combined state (x_1, x_2) there is only one mobile that will transmit information.
 This will of course eliminate the interference.
 We also show that unlike the decentralized case, the average power level constraints may hold with strict inequality when using the optimal policy.

-We finally study the case when a malicious mobile, which also has the average power constraint, tries to jam the communications of the other mobile.
+We finally study the case where a malicious mobile, which also has average power constraints, tries to jam the communications of another mobile.
 Our results are illustrated and validated through various numerical examples.

 A. Related work